Artcoin-Network/artificial-algorand-contract/README.md

 #### To note and Confluence

 - `getLocalState` doesn't need `str:` prefix.
 Only `appArgs` need.
+- In `types.AssetTransferParam.assetID`, "passing asa name is also supported".
+- In `types.AssetTransferParam.amount`, "use bigint for large transfer amount".
+- In `algob` trasaction receipt `receipt.txn.snd.buffer seems to be the same as receipt.txn.arcv!.buffer`

 ### Test PyTeal with Python (discarded by algo-builder-tester)